kkohbrok/mls-associated-parties/draft-kohbrok-mls-associated-parties.md

 in {{exporting-the-ap-secrets}} drive the AP key schedule, a simple key schedule that mimics the MLS key schedule.
 In each epoch, the newly added key material is combined with the key material from the previous epoch to derive the `ap_init` for the next epoch and the `ap_exporter`.
-The `ap_exporter` keys a puncturable pseudorandom function (PPRF), which the application or other MLS extensions can use to derive further secrets.
+The `ap_exporter` is used as input to a puncturable pseudorandom function (PPRF), which the application or other MLS extensions can use to derive further secrets.

 ~~~ aasvg
                 ap_init_secret_[n-1]